top of page

 Iron Man The Anime Series

-Warren Ellis returns to Iron Man after Extremis but doesn't reach the same heights.
-Though he does add an authenticity severely lacking from Wolverine, who appears for a Petrelli bros Heroes reunion.
-I'm mostly here for impressive traditional Japanese animation so the 3D is disappointing.
+Warren Ellis returns to Iron Man after Extremis but doesn't reach the heights.
+Though he brings an authenticity severely lacking from Wolverine, who appears for a Petrelli bros Heroes reunion.
+I'm mostly here for the impressive animation, so the 3D is disappointing.

 Premiere: Oct 1, 2010